saharan/HGSL/README.md

 class Main { // this is NOT a shader class; usual Haxe rules apply here
 	static function main() {
-		// print sources, or do whatever you need; these are just strings trace(Shader.vertexSource);
+		// print the source, or do whatever you need; they are just strings trace(Shader.vertexSource);
 		trace(Shader.fragmentSource);

-		// extract sources out of the shader, this is convenient
+		// extract source out of the shader, this is convenient
 		//   when you have to treat multiple shaders final source:Source = Shader.source;
 		trace(source.vertex);